codykonior/Jojoba/README.md

 [Watch the hour long video][3].

-There have been some changes in templates since the version of Jojoba presented there:
+In Jojoba 4 there have been some changes in the templates demonstrated in that video.

 * `$InputObject` can now be a parameter alias rather than being forced as the parameter name.
 * `$JojobaBatch` and `$JojobaThrottle` should not be hardcoded into your function definition.
 A ValueFromRemainingArguments parameter is required instead.
 * Jojoba output is done through Write-Host rather than returning objects.
 If you need the object then you can use `-JojobaPassThru`.
 If you don't want to see the Write-Host output use `-JojobaQuiet`.

-Also not presented in the video:
+Also these are other changes in Jojoba 4 not presented in that video:

 * `Write-JojobaAbort` is no longer supported.
 Use `Write-JojobaFail -CriticalFailure` instead.
 The output is slightly different.
 * `$JojobaCallback` is no longer supported.
 Use `-JojobaPassthru` instead to pipe the test object somewhere.